 Kunstmuseum Den Haag also has wheelchairs and zimmer frames that are available free of charge at the entrance, it is advisable to book in advance.
 You can find more information about accessibility here

 You can visit Panorama Mesdag if you are dependent on a wheelchair, as with many museums it is useful to call / book in advance.
 The museum has a stair lift that takes you to the floor where you can admire the beautiful Panorama painting.
 Electric wheelchairs or mobility scooters cannot be used on the stair lift.
-Please note: the stair lift is out of order therefore the Panorama painting is temporarily not accessible for wheelchair users.
 Click here for more information about access to the museum.

 Museum Voorlinden is easily accessible by wheelchair, the building is almost on the ground floor and has a special entrance for wheelchairs and for people using a zimmer frame.
 It is possible to borrow a wheelchair for free, however it is best to reserve one in advance.
 There is also a disabled toilet in the museum.
 You can find more information about accessibility here.

 Of course there are many more museums in The Hague and Scheveningen that can be visited.
 It is advisable to check the website of the relevant museums in advance to see what needs to be reserved and what facilities they have on offer.

 Museum Escher in Het Paleis opens serveral times in the year their doors for people with visual disability.
 Special trained guides will tell you everything how M.C.
 Escher lived and you will see some of his greatest art works of the collection.
 You will learn the artworks on an interactive way and form an image based on feeling, hearing and imagining.
 More information you will find here